Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | Perceptions toward data privacy on robots	| 3 |	38 to 40 |
 | Total Questions	| 40 |  |

-For each category we provide the list of questions and response value choices below.
+For each category we provide the list of questions and response value choices [Survey Questions and Response Value Choices](#survey-questions-and-response-value-choices).
 Response value choices are separated by a semi-colon, i.e. ";'.
 For questions that did not have a multiple choice option we indicate the type of entry, i.e. Text box, in the Reponse Value Choices column.
 All multiple choice question responses were single choice except where the question indicates "select all that apply".

+## Demographic Summary of Dataset

 ## Survey Questions and Response Value Choices